-These are 'often asked' questions we receive from our members.
-We will periodically update and add new topics of interest, so check back often.
+These are the most frequently asked questions we receive from our members.
+We will periodically update and add new topics of interest, so please check back often.

 Colorado Restaurant Association